Endodontic files and reamers

 Endodontic files and reamers are surgical instruments used by dentists when performing root canal treatment.
 These tools are used to clean and shape the root canal, with the concept being to perform complete chemomechanical debridement of the root canal to the length of the apical foramen.
 Preparing the canal in this way facilitates the chemical disinfection to a satisfactory length but also provides a shape conducive to obturation (filling of the canal).

 Hand files

 Hand files can provide tactile sensation when cleaning or shaping root canals.
-This allows the dentist to feel changes in resistance or angulation, which can help determine curvature, calcification and/or changes in anatomy, in which two dimensional radiographs may not always identify.
+This allows the dentist to feel changes in resistance or angulation, which can help determine curvature, calcification and/or changes in anatomy, which two dimensional radiographs may not always identify.
 This information can help determine strategies or avoid complications before moving on to rotary instruments.

 K-type files

 The cutting edge of K type files is made up of twisted squares of stainless steel alloy.
 The K-flex file differs for the fact it has a rhomboid shaped cross-section and has an increased flexibility compared to traditional K-files.